mobile marketing strategy

 Since GDPR became mandatory in the EU, the advertisers and the companies providing the advertising tools were continuously required to ensure more data privacy and protection.
 The ad tech companies have prepared for the data privacy and protection changes in contextual and anonymized data.

-Facebook( now Meta) has also been working on this trend to find new ways to deliver highly relevant ads without using too much people’s personal data.
+Facebook (now Meta) has also been working on this trend to find new ways to deliver highly relevant ads without using too much of users’ personal data.

 5G wireless technology brings new capabilities and opens the road for new technologies.
 Aside from an even more potent mobile network, 5G is expected to be used to interconnect and control machines, objects, and devices.
 Rich media ads bring better results than static banners, and that’s a given.

-Interactive ads are not a new thing, but it’s a concept that continuously evolves and has been the 2020’s top marketing trend.
+Interactive ads are not a new thing, but it’s a concept that continuously evolves and has been the 2024’s top marketing trend.
 Polls, quizzes, and such will prove reliable, but mini-games shown in apps will do wonders in mobile advertising.

-5 steps to creating a mobile marketing strategy in 2022
+5 steps to creating a mobile marketing strategy in 2023

-1. Understand your audience
+1. Understand Your Audience

-Check the devices
+Check the Devices

-Under Reports >> Audience >> Mobile, you will find 3 Device Categories (Desktop, Mobile, Tablet).
 This report will help you understand how many of your users actually visit your site from mobile.
 Select the data from the beginning of the year up until now, and you may find out you get most of your users from mobile or, on the contrary, you get only a few mobile users.

-Check your Analytics goals
+Check Your Analytics Conversions

 After discovering how many mobile users your website gets, go deeper.

 By now, you know who your audience is.
-The next step for efficient mobile marketing is to verify if your website is mobile-friendly
+The next step for efficient mobile marketing is to verify if your website is mobile-friendly.

 Go to the Mobile reports and check how your website performs on mobile.

 Correlate bounce rate with pages/session and average session duration.
-If your website isn’t a blog, a high bounce rate is the first bad omen, especially if you have a low page/session and avg. session duration.
+If your website isn’t a blog, a high bounce rate is the first bad omen, especially if you have a low page/session and average session duration.

-For blogs and websites where most of the organic traffic comes through the website’s blog, a high bounce rate (70-80%) is normal, but only if the avg. time on the page is high enough for a user to read an article.
+For blogs and websites where most of the organic traffic comes through the website’s blog, a high bounce rate (70-80%) is normal, but only if the average time on the page is high enough for a user to read an article.

 Page speed is crucial.
 Even if you come up with an Oscar-winning mobile strategy, your conversions will be down in the sink if the website takes ages to load.